ArkoprabhoDas/Social-Media-Trend-Analysis-Tool/README.md

   The Social Media Trend Analysis Tool provides a comprehensive solution for identifying and customizing trending topics across various social media platforms.
 Its modular architecture, efficient scraping mechanisms, and advanced analysis techniques make it a valuable tool for content creators, marketers, and social media enthusiasts.

+There is also some additional features
+ • Getting the past and present trends of a specific country
+ • Scraping google trends to get the relevents search topics